k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 ### Data Sources

-Exago supports definition of various types of data sources, such as relational databases (e.g. Oracle, MySQL, PostgreSQL), non-relational databased (e.g. MongoDB), DWH (e.g. Snowflake) or other types (e.g. XML files).
-Data sources are defined via the BI Admin.
+Exago supports various types of data sources, such as relational databases (e.g. Oracle, MySQL, PostgreSQL), non-relational databased (e.g. MongoDB), DWH (e.g. Snowflake) or other types (e.g. XML files).
+Data sources are defined via the **BI Admin**.

 [Click for more information about Data Sources definition in Exago](https://support.exagoinc.com/hc/en-us/articles/214571638-Data-Sources).

 **How Do I Define Fabric as a Data Source?**

-Fabric can be defined as a data source in Exago.
+Fabric can be defined as a data source.
 Fabric as a data source type is supported in Exago by the invocation of the **FabricAdoDriver** instead of the native SQLite Data Provider.

 To setup Fabric as a data source:

-1. Open the BI Admin.
+1. Open the **BI Admin**.
 2. Right click on **Sources > Add** and define the following:
    * Name - a unique name.
    * Type - select **Fabric**.